cncf/tag-contributor-strategy/website/content/maintainers/github/templates/required/governance-maintainer.md

 This template assumes that you have already adopted the [Code of Conduct] and added the CNCF-required [security practices].
 If you have not yet, you will need to do that as well.
-This template does not assume that you are using the [Contributor Ladder].
+This template does not assume that you are using the [Contributor Ladder], although doing so is recommended.

 ## Glossary

 **Project**: Your entire CNCF project, rather than individual repositories or subprojects.

-**Maintainer**: Someone who is both a Project Maintainer for CNCF purposes, and is an approver of merges of code and docs for critical parts of the project.
+**Maintainer**: Someone who is both a Project Maintainer for CNCF purposes, and is an approver for critical parts of the project.

 **Maintainer Council**: the collective group of all project Maintainers.